telerik/fiddler-core-docs/getting-started/telerik-nuget-server.md

 In the Source field users should fill in the address of the Telerik server (URL: **https://nuget.telerik.com/v3/index.json**) and click the Update button.

->important The previous version of the Telerik NuGet server (**https://nuget.telerik.com/nuget**) will be deprecated soon.
-Update your settings to point to the new v3 API ((URL: **https://nuget.telerik.com/v3/index.json**)), which is faster, lighter, and reduces the number of requests from NuGet clients.
+>important The previous version of the Telerik NuGet server (https://nuget.telerik.com/nuget) will be deprecated.
+Update your settings to point to the new v3 API (URL: **https://nuget.telerik.com/v3/index.json**), which is faster, lighter, and reduces the number of requests from NuGet clients.

 ![](images/nuget-server/nuget-vs-telerik-server.png)